arachne-framework/arachne-core/doc/docs.rdf.md

 steps:

 1. Creates an empty descriptor (RDF graph.)
-2. Discovers all the `arachne.edn` files on the classpath, adding their contents to the descriptor.
+2. Discovers all the `arachne.rdf.edn` files on the classpath, adding their contents to the descriptor.
 There are now RDF entities in the descriptor for each module and its properties.
 3. Forms a directed acyclic graph of modules and their